What is SUDEP?

 - SUDEP is the leading cause of death in people with uncontrolled epilepsy.

-- Everyone knows about the dangers of fire and SIDS.
-Each year SUDEP kills more Americans than either of these.
-Yet, many people with epilepsy and their families have never heard of it.
+- Everyone knows about the dangers of fire and SIDS, yet each year SUDEP kills more Americans than either of these.

 - While people with epilepsy say they want information on SUDEP, many doctors rarely talk about it.